emu-rs/snes-apu/README.md

 ## Description
 This is a highly-accurate emulator for the audio portion of the Super Nintendo.

+_Note: Due to current limitations in [the emu project](https://github.com/emu-rs/emu) on which this depends, this will only build on osx.
+Other platforms will be supported promptly._

 Included is an example that can play SPC files:

 `cargo run --release --example spc_player -- test/ferris-nu.spc test/smashit.spc`